-Do you find that an alcoholic drink helps you sleep during periods of insomnia, stress or anxiety?
+Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

 How many people drink alcohol before bed?